 CLAC Endorses OLTCA's Better Seniors' Care Campaign

-Toronto—CLAC strongly endorses the Ontario Long Term Care Association’s (OLTCA) Better Seniors’ Care campaign, outlined by Candace Chartier, the association’s CEO, during an address today at a luncheon held by the Economic Club of Canada in Toronto.
+Toronto—CLAC strongly endorses the Ontario Long Term Care Association’s (OLTCA) Better Seniors’ Care campaign, outlined by Candace Chartier, the association’s CEO, during an address in October at a luncheon held by the Economic Club of Canada in Toronto.

-The OLTCA’s campaign focuses on three key initiatives that it is asking the Ontario government to undertake.
+The OLTCA’s campaign focusses on three key initiatives that it is asking the Ontario government to undertake:

 1. Provide enhanced funding for nursing staff and personal support workers (PSWs).
-An additional 4.1 percent of funding would add almost two million hours to front-line care provided by PSWs and 1.2 million nursing care hours.
-Homes should have flexibility in how to apply the additional funding to best address staffing shortages and meet residents’ needs.
+The province must move forward on its promise to provide about 15 million additional care hours, and allow homes to have flexibility in how to apply the additional funding to best address front-line staffing shortages and meet residents' needs.